Sexuality and marital status of Jesus: Naked youth

-Bride of Christ
+Salvation as sexual union with Christ

 The Bride of Christ is a metaphor for the Ecclesia, likening the relationship between Christians and Jesus to a betrothal pointing to a future wedding, when Christians are re-united with Jesus.
 In the Gospel of John (John 3:22–36), John the Baptist speaks in terms of himself as a "best man" with the implication that Christ the bridegroom (see also Matthew 9:15) is coming to meet his bride, although there is nothing specific to identify the bride.
 Church Fathers such as Cyprian applied the image to the Church.
+The Parable of the Ten Virgins also applies marital language to Christian eschatology and salvation.